patte/fly-tailscale-exit/README.md

 Secrets are staged for the first deployment
 ```

-#### 10 Deploy (and IP and scale)
+#### 10 Deploy (and scale)

 ```
 fly deploy
 ?
 Would you like to allocate a dedicated ipv4 address now?
-Yes
+No
 ```
-_Update_: fly.io does [not automatically allocate a dedicated IPv4 per app on the first deployment anymore](https://community.fly.io/t/announcement-shared-anycast-ipv4/9384).
-You want a dedicated IPv4 to be able to expose the UDP port on it and thus enable peer-to-peer connections (not via tailscale DERP).
-You have three options:
-- Say yes during the initial deploy.
-- Run the command `fly ips allocate-v4` to add a dedicated IPv4 later
-- Run `fly ips allocate-v6`.
-Direct connections to the node will only work if your local machine has a global IPv6. (not tested)
-- Remove the `services.ports` section from fly.toml.
-This has the disadvantage that your node is never going to be directly reachable and all your traffic is routed via tailscale DERP servers.
+Answer **No** — you don't need a dedicated IPv4.
+Tailscale hole-punches a **direct** path through Fly's (endpoint-independent) NAT on its own, so a dedicated IPv4 does not improve connectivity for an exit node.
+(Verified: `tailscaled` advertises the machine's egress IP, never the Fly ingress IP, so the paid IP simply goes unused — which is why this `fly.toml` carries no `[[services]]` block.)

+> Whether a given client gets a direct connection or falls back to Tailscale [DERP](https://tailscale.com/kb/1232/derp-servers) relays depends on the **client's** network: most home/office networks hole-punch straight to direct; hard CGNAT or some mobile hotspots stay on DERP (still works, just relayed).
+Nothing on the Fly node changes this.

 At the time of writing fly deploys two machines per default.
 For this setup you probably want 1 machine per region.
 Run the following to remove the second machine:
 ```